aarshitaacharya/littleLlamaLab/README.md

 2. **Image Slider**
    - An enchanting image slider project, created with HTML and CSS, that seamlessly showcases a captivating sequence of images in a visually appealing and interactive slideshow.

+3. **Spell Checker**
+   - A spell-checking tool designed in Python, featuring a sleek interface with red error highlighting to efficiently identify and correct spelling errors in text, ensuring polished and error-free content.

 ## Getting Started